InvalidJoker/BetterChallenges/README.md

 # BetterChallenges
 An Extension for the [MUtils](https://mutils.net/)
 ## 🟢 Activate the Extension
-Use the `/challenge addons` command and select the MChallenges option.
+Use the `/challenge addons` command and select the BetterChallenges option.

 ## 🚀 Features
 ### The Extended Randomizers have a few more options than the normal Randomizers: